-The Guidelines for managing animals at emergency relief centres (PDF - 501.7 KB) contains extensive information about preparing for and managing animals at emergency relief centres, assembly areas and other places of emergency shelter.
+Guidelines for managing animals at emergency relief centres contains extensive information about preparing for and managing animals at emergency relief centres, assembly areas and other places of emergency shelter.

 The welfare of animals can be a deciding factor for people in making decisions about their personal welfare, including evacuating a threatened property or seeking emergency shelter.

-Local government is responsible for the coordination of the provision and operation of emergency relief centres/shelters (Emergency Management Manual, Victoria).
-In doing so, it is highly recommended that plans include procedures for animals that may present at these sites (Victorian Emergency Animal Welfare Plan, 2011).
+Local government is responsible for the coordination of the provision and operation of emergency relief centres and shelters.
+It is highly recommended that plans include procedures for animals that may present at these sites (Victorian Emergency Animal Welfare Plan).